PNNL-Comp-Mass-Spec/CRNT4SBML/docs/post_processing.rst

     with open("important_variables.dill", 'wb') as f:
         dill.dump(important_variables, f)

-Once this code is ran, one will obtain to files "params.npy" and "important_variables.dill".
+Once this code is ran, one will obtain the files "params.npy" and "important_variables.dill".
 Here, "params.npy" is a special numpy file that holds the array of decision vectors produced by the optimization routine.
-The file "important_variables.dill" is a dill file that contains all the information necessary to simulate the ODE system.
+The file "important_variables.dill" is a dill file that contains the rest of the information necessary to simulate the ODE system.

 +++++++++++++++++++++++++++++++++
 Importing Important Information
 +++++++++++++++++++++++++++++++++

+Once the section above is completed, one can then import the information in the files params.npy and important_variables.dill into a new Python session by creating the following script:

 .. code-block:: python